vladsaveliev/sequana/sequana/pipelines/rnaseq/README.rst

 Mapping on reference genome
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-According to your genome, you can choose to align sequences with bowtie1 or STAR, or both.
+According to your genome, you can choose to align sequences with bowtie (1or 2) or STAR, or both.

 Bowtie1
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^